algebananazzzzz/_ratventure/README.md

 You can try to rtfsc but you'll prolly tldr so yea

-i didnt read the documentation properly so if theres a requirement i didnt satisfy feel free to raise an issue :/ bruh what kind of idiotic cher actually says can't use what i didnt teach like bruh js bc im smarter than you then im not allowed to be smarter than you stupid sia
+i didnt read the documentation properly so if theres a requirement i didnt satisfy feel free to raise an issue :/